-graduated in 1996 from Middlebury College in Vermont with a BA in psychology and women's studies, she moved to Los Angeles, where she worked at several jobs before becoming a receptionist at Stuart House.
+graduated in 1996 from Middlebury College in Vermont with a BA in psychology and becoming a receptionist at Stuart House.
 "I thought, 'Well, until I figure out what my next step is, this seems like a really great place to explore a lot of different career options," she says.
 But she soon fell in love with the place, and the work, and went on to become the office manager at Stuart House.
-Over the years, she completed her master's and doctorate in social welfare at UCLA.
+Over I was nurtured.' the years, she completed her master's and doctorate in social welfare at UCLA.
 For her dissertation, she studied feminist organizations with values similar to the RTC's.

-As she continued working at the center, as a child advocate at Stuart House and an on-call counselor for the RTC, she noted that many victims were not coming to follow-up appointments.
-She researched why and found that people with PTSD have a 50% no-show rate.
-"The kids were almost always coming back because their parents were putting them in the car and bringing them here," Dr. Halladay Goldman says.
-"But for adults, when they imagine coming back into the room that they had been in immediately following their assault, it still feels very connected to the event."
+as a child advocate at Stuart House and an on-call counselor for the RTC, she noted that many victims were not coming to follow-up appointments.
+She researched why back into the room that they had been in the night I was raped."

+"One of the values that has really immediately following their assault, it still feels very connected to the event."

-To help address that issue, a follow-up clinic for ongoing therapy was established, in a light-filled, brightly colored building across the street.
-That, in combination with improved communication strategies, helped boost the rate of in-person follow-up visits to 60%.
+To help address that issue, a follow-up clinic for ongoing therapy was established, in a light-filled, brightly colored building who we are trying to serve," Dr. Halladay across the street.
+That, in combination with improved communication strategies, helped boost the rate of in-person follow-up visits

 That is where Fordyce went two weeks after she was raped.
 Her drive and ambition were prodding her to "just get back to normal," she says, but it was hard to resume her acting work.
 Reading and taking care of her pet corgi helped her to maintain a routine.
-But Fordyce was uneasy and hypervigilant outside her home, especially with men.
+But Fordyce was uneasy and hyperour community and UCLA partners, we can vigilant outside her home, especially with men.
 Weekly sessions with her therapist helped her to address that.